MolBIFFM/diana/README.md

 ---

-The specification of statistical tests on individual communities with respect to either Gene Ontology or Reactome enrichment or the distribution of measurements across the protein-protein interaction network.

-CORUM, Gene Ontology and Reactome enrichment can be assessed with respect to the respective annotation or the protein-protein interaction network.
-The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets.
+CORUM protein complex, Gene Ontology term  and Reactome pathway enrichment of individual communities can be assessed.
+The proteins considered can be restricted, based on associated measurements, either by a union or intersection of specified subsets of proteins from the protein-protein interaction network.

-To assess the distribution of measurements, these can be classified in a binary way to measure the communities' enrichment of proteins which exhibit measurements exceeding a specified threshold.
+To assess the distribution of mass spectrometry measurements, these can be classified in a binary way to measure the communities' enrichment of proteins which exhibit measurements exceeding a specified threshold.
 Alternatively, the distribution of measurements within separate communities can be compared with the remaining network.

-These tests act as filter on the exported communities of the protein-protein interaction network.
-A community is exported if it is significant according to any of the specified tests.
+The tests effectively filter the communities of the protein-protein interaction network.
+A community is exported if it appears significant according to any of the specified tests.

 ```json
 [